Israel - Formalities

 The procedure to enter Israel is as follows:-

-At least 48 hours, preferably more, before departure, email firstname.lastname@example.org stating your routing, timing and crew list and ask them to e-mail you back the form ‘YACHT-IMOT’.
+At least 48 hours, preferably more, before arrival, email the Israeli Navy: firstname.lastname@example.org stating your routing, timing and crew list and ask them to e-mail you back the form ‘YACHT-IMOT’.

 Fill it in (it is a standard Word document) and send it back.
 This completed IMOT will contain information about your previous ports of call, crew list, yacht description and call sign.
 Your IMOT will be circulated to Israeli Navy on shore and at sea and all the answers you give tested against those on the IMOT, so it will be worth keeping a copy of what you sent them.